paul00b/FinalProject/README.md

 # The Hacking Project - The final project !

 The past weeks have been a lot of hard work, and the last straight line's ahead.
-Here's an app to help you if you struggle to use templates
+Here's an app to help you if you struggle to use templates.

+This app has been created for [The Hacking Project](https://www.thehackingproject.org/) and is destined to be used only by the students & the creator.

 # Organisation